 1. Yes, the Internet has several professional bipolar tests freely available.
 My favorite is the Black Dog Research Institute bipolar test.

 4. This is a very common misconception on the bipolar disorder quiz.
 What the research tells us is that people with mental illness do NOT commit more violent acts than the general population.
-In fact, a person with a mental illness such as bipolar is twice as likely to be the VICTIM of violence.
+In fact, a person with a mental illness such as Bipolar Disorder is twice as likely to be a VICTIM of violence.
 However, bipolar disorder can be a very destructive illness and untreated bipolar people may be very irritable or abusive, and may be prone to reckless acts such as infidelity, gambling, or spending sprees that cause a lot of damage to their families and loved ones.
 (This is the bipolar quiz question almost everyone gets wrong!)

 6. Famous bipolar people include Patty Duke, Kurt Cobain, Sir Winston Churchill, Carrie Fisher, Congressman Patrick J. Kennedy, Jane Pauley, Linda Hamilton, Jean-Claude Van Damme, Sinéad O’Connor, and Brian Wilson.

-9. My guess is that this is one bipolar disorder quiz question that many will be confused about.
+9. My guess is that this is one bipolar disorder quiz question that many readers will be confused about.
 It is a misconception that all bipolar people have frequent and dramatic mood swings.
-A small proportion of bipolar people are "rapid cyclers", but overall bipolar people tend to get stuck in a mood (usually depression rather than mania) for longer than non-bipolar people.
+A small proportion of bipolar people are “rapid cyclers”, but overall bipolar people tend to get stuck in a mood (usually depression rather than mania) for longer than non-bipolar people.
 Also, bipolar is actually several different mood disorders and the moods may take many forms.
 Mania is not always extreme and is not always expressed as elation.
 Sometimes it can appear as irritation, for example.

-12. Common co-morbid conditions include anxiety disorders, substance abuse, migraine, thyroid illness, obesity, type II diabetes, and and cardiovascular disease.
+12. Common co-morbid conditions include anxiety disorders, substance abuse, migraine, thyroid illness, obesity, type II diabetes, and cardiovascular disease.

 14. In 400 BC Hippocrates linked the black bile of melancholia with the yellow bile of mania.
 This appears to be the earliest documented discovery of bipolar disorder.
 See discovery of bipolar disorder.